-In its inaugural year, Catalyst received applications from social entrepreneurs across the country using wireless technologies such as remote healthcare, IoT devices and wearables.
 Through these grants, CTIA Wireless Foundation is catalyzing the ability of these innovators to develop new ways to equip American communities with the tools to improve health and wellness.

 - Objective Zero Foundation: A mobile app connecting service members, veterans, their families and caregivers to a nationwide network of peer and civilian support through text, voice and video chat.
 Objective Zero has users in all 50 states, with Ambassadors concentrated in states that have larger numbers of veterans and military installations such as California, Florida, Texas, Virginia, Colorado and Alaska.
 Learn more.

 - MindRight Health: : Culturally-responsive, trauma-informed, live mental health coaching over text message to advance health equity for youth and young adults in underserved communities.
 MindRight has served more than 600 young people in New Jersey, New York and D.C. and plans to scale its business throughout the Northeast region.
 Learn more.

 - Pilleve: Pilleve is tackling the opioid crisis via a wireless-enabled smart device and connected smartphone app that monitors and screens for opioid abuse and addiction.
 Pilleve serves patients in Kentucky, Maryland, Massachusetts and Washington, and it is preparing to launch in Connecticut, D.C., Oregon and Virginia.
 Learn more.

 U.S. Senators Congratulate Winners